atrigomv/sensitive_checker/README.md

 * DNI (spanish national ID) within the content of structured files.
 * Credit cards number within the content of structured files.
 </em>
+### Installation and environment configuration
+To use the tool, first of all you have to clone the git repository or download the Python script from here: